-I Went On A Tour Of Copenhagen's Most Unhygienic Restaurants
+I Went On a Tour of Copenhagen's Most Unhygienic Restaurants

-So it’s unfortunate that here in Copenhagen – a city hyped as the nucleus of innovative cuisine in the world – these ultra-greasy spoons aren’t exactly abundant to the inexperienced eye.
+So it’s unfortunate that Copenhagen—a city hyped as the nucleus of innovative cuisine in the world—these ultra-greasy spoons aren’t exactly abundant to the inexperienced eye.
 But I’m not one to give up so easy—so last week, I decided to find and try Copenhagen’s worst restaurants.

 Videos by VICE